Robinhood Banking Review: 2026

 Gold membership required ($5/month or $50/year)

-Robinhood Banking launching Fall 2025
+Robinhood Banking launched

 Robinhood is expanding its financial services by introducing Robinhood Banking, an online platform designed to offer comprehensive banking: checking and savings.
+However, you can only get access to Robinhood Banking if you have a Robinhood Gold membership.

 Robinhood itself isn’t a bank.
 Its banking services are provided by Coastal Community Bank, Member FDIC.
 The deposit accounts will be covered under FDIC insurance up to $2.5 million, backed by banking partnerships in a cash sweep deposit program.